-Objective 2.2 Increase acceptance across communities by raising concern and building aw commitment to targeted action. areness through a Explanation The primary intent of this objective is to encourage the AAA to expand education opportunities across the spectrum of aging related issues. on and training Progress Strategies 1.
-With funds raised from its' annual fundraising event "A Night with the Stars", ElderSource will, in 2024-2027, continue to provide and raise awareness for its' Virtual Caregiver Support group.
+Objective 2.2 Increase acceptance across communities by raising concern and building awareness through a commitment to targeted action.
+Explanation The primary intent of this objective is to encourage the AAA to expand education and training opportunities across the spectrum of aging related issues.
+Progress Strategies 1.
+With funds raised from its' annual fundraising event "A Night with the Stars", ElderSource will, in 2024-2027, continue to provide and raise awareness for its' Senior to Senior Program and/or other programs.
+This event will be held in November 2024 and yearly thereafter.
 2. From 2024 through 2027, ElderSource and its' providers will promote educational and training opportunities, and participate in outreach activities, along with its' provider partners on the spectrum of aging issues.
-These targeted activities will include 3-5 outreaches (expos, presentations, news articles, etc.) per quarter.
-3. Throughout 2024-2027, ElderSource will continue to support and raise awareness for its' various caregiver support programs that have a positive impact on older adults with Alzheimer's' and dementia and their caregivers by:

-a.
-Providing information and resources on the myeldersource.org website, including links to Active Daily Living and Trualta b.
+These targeted activities will include 3-5 outreaches (expos, presentations, news articles, etc.) per quarter, starting by the end of March 2024, and quarterly thereafter...
+3. Throughout 2024-2027, ElderSource will continue to support and raise awareness for its' various caregiver support programs that have a positive impact on older adults with Alzheimer's' and dementia and their caregivers by: a.
+Providing information and resources on the myeldersource.org website, including links to caregiver platforms, such as Caregiver.com.
+By the end of February 2024 and every 6 months thereafter, ElderSource will check its' website to ensure accuracy of information, if it is still valid and to confirm any links work properly.
+Website updates/modifications will also be made in the interim upon making programmatic or platform change(s). b.
 Having at least 1-3 postings per quarter on ElderSource's social media platforms that about aging related issues c.
 Continuing to support and provide caregiver programs, e.g., TCARE, Powerful Tools for Caregivers, the tablet program, and Virtual Caregiver Support Program.
+Starting in February 2024, and continuing monthly thereafter, referral and attendee statistics on these programs will be tracked via spreadsheet reports.

 4. Throughout 2024-2027, ElderSource will continue to coordinate and partner with providers, SHINE/SMP, and other agencies in the community to increase education and community awareness of the needs of older adults as well as Medicare.
-Medicare training opportunities (including in English and Spanish) will occur on a monthly basis and will be listed in ElderSource's Monthly e-newsletter.
+Medicare training opportunities (including in English and Spanish) will occur on a monthly basis (beginning by the end of February 2024) and will be listed in ElderSource's Monthly e-newsletter, starting January 2024.
 5. Throughout 2024-2027, ElderSource will continue to offer training through the ElderSource Institute on LGBT Cultural Competency, Age Sensitivity, and Disability Sensitivity and Inclusion.
+By the end of February 2024 and every 6 months thereafter, ElderSource will check the ElderSource Institute website to ensure training information is still available/provided.
 6. Throughout 2024-2027, ElderSource will provide training to ADRC staff regarding working with clients living with dementia and persons caring for an individual with dementia.
-7. In 2024-2027, ElderSource will continue the Active Daily Living platform.
-Information about this platform is on ElderSource's main website page where a viewer can sign up for newsletters, a virtual library, etc. In the "Dementia" library, there are articles like "Travel Guidelines for People with Memory Disorders".
-Part of the Active Daily Living platform is an 1 opportunity for viewers to sign up for various monthly electronic newsletters that are available 1 to provide support through connections to resources and information.
-1
+All staff will receive training by the end of December 2024 and yearly thereafter.